-Proposed Bill 2768/2022, presented in November 2022 by Congressman João Maia (PL-RN), proposes a new regulatory framework focused on the competitive realm of digital platforms' functioning and operation.
-The proposed Bill aims to regulate digital platforms, above a certain size, which offer services to the Brazilian public and that hold "the power to control essential access".
+Proposed Draft Draft Bill 2768/2022, presented in November 2022 by Congressman João Maia (PL-RN), proposes a new regulatory framework focused on the competitive realm of digital platforms' functioning and operation.
+The proposed Draft Draft Bill aims to regulate digital platforms, above a certain size, which offer services to the Brazilian public and that hold "the power to control essential access".

 Initiatives to regulate digital platforms are not exclusive to Brazil.
 There are debates in several jurisdictions regarding the sufficiency of current antitrust enforcement tools to control anticompetitive conduct in the so-called digital markets.
 This first section provides a high-level overview of the different regulatory frameworks and legislative proposals in the main jurisdictions based on three distinct focuses: the European Union's ("EU"), the United States' ("US"), and the United Kingdom's ("UK") regulations proposal.
-Finally, we present an evaluation of the criteria presented in proposed Bill 2768/2022.
+Finally, we present an evaluation of the criteria presented in proposed Draft Draft Bill 2768/2022.

 This international benchmark allows for an assessment of how the criteria for constituting the companies subject to regulation were developed in the jurisdictions mentioned above.
-Finally, the criteria at an international level are compared to those present in proposed Bill 2768/2022, making it possible to identify problems, limitations, and points for attention within the scope of the proposed Brazilian regulation.
+Finally, the criteria at an international level are compared to those present in proposed Draft Draft Bill 2768/2022, making it possible to identify problems, limitations, and points for attention within the scope of the proposed Brazilian regulation.

-1.1 Regulatory transplant and the DMA model: criticisms and limitations of the European proposal prohibitions and broad requirements that must be met by the gatekeepers it appoints.
-This set of obligations are, in turn, inspired by individual antitrust decisions or pending investigations into the particular conduct of a certain company, in a specific EU market context, not relevant or applicable to the Brazilian case.
+1.1 Regulatory transplant and the DMA model: criticisms and limitations of the European proposal which operate "core platform services" ("CPS").
+Besides, it creates a complex framework of prohibitions and broad requirements that must be met by the gatekeepers it appoints.
+This set of obligations is, in turn, inspired by individual antitrust decisions or pending investigations into the particular conduct of a certain company, in a specific EU market context, not relevant or applicable to the Brazilian case.

-The proposed Bill presented in Brazil is openly inspired by the Digital Markets Act ("DMA"),5 developed within the European Union.
-The DMA regulates the commercial practices of a small number of companies designated as "gatekeepers", which operate "core platform services" ("CPS").
-Besides, it creates a complex framework of
+The proposed Draft Draft Bill presented in Brazil is openly inspired by the Digital Markets Act ("DMA"),5 developed within the European Union.
+The DMA regulates the commercial practices of a small number of companies designated as "gatekeepers",